DamienFruleux/ZCU111-Doc/3-Processing-System_programming-method.md

 close(fd);

 ```
-We notice that we don't use dynamic memory allocation in this part, but we directly read and write in memory areas.
-However, note that kernel may allocate memory for other processes in that range.
-It is therefore used with knowledge (see below for more information on this subject).
+We notice that we do not use dynamic memory allocation in this part, but we read and write directly to the memory areas : it should be used with knowledge (see below for more information about this).
+However, note that kernel may allocate memory for other processes in this area because this memory space is not reserved.
+Also, it is possible to delete important information saved by the kernel to these memory addresses.

 It works perfectly.
-This time without limitations, but with more knowledge needed!
+This time without limitations if you use the right memory addresses, but with more knowledge needed!

 ## B- Use PLRAM